mrmattwilkins/mdorg/README.md

 More-or-less following a cut down version of [this](https://djangodeployment.readthedocs.io/en/latest/index.html).
-In summary, apache is serving static files and proxying other requests through to gunicorn which via a socket is passing along to Django which is running in /var/tmp/mdorg
+In summary, nginx is serving static files and proxying other requests through to gunicorn which via a socket is passing along to Django which is running in /var/tmp/mdorg